pabloviquez/til/adobe/aep/IdentityStrategy.md

 >
 > Customers use their email to log in in to the website or app, and they opt-in to receive communications from the store by email and push notifications.
 >
-> Customers are able to book appointments for swimming lessons online, and new customers can create an account in the website or app, but the actual customer identifier will not be available until the customer finalize the customer subscription and sign all documents in the physical store.
+> Customers are able to book appointments for swimming lessons online, and new customers can create an account in the website or app, but the actual customer identifier will not be available until the customer finalizes the customer subscription and sign all documents in the physical store.

 In this example, we can identify the following concepts:
 - **Customer**: The person that is buying products or booking appointments.